Order of Aftab

-The Order of Aftab (Persian: نشان آفتاب trans.
-Neshan-e Aftab), also known as the Order of the Sun, was a decoration founded by Naser al-Din Shah Qajar, the Shah of Iran, in February 1873, before his first visit to various European states.
+The Order of Aftab (نشان آفتاب), also known as the Order of the Sun, was a decoration founded by Naser al-Din Shah Qajar, the Shah of Iran, in February 1873, before his first visit to various European states.
 The order came in two classes, the first class restricted to female sovereigns or consorts of reigning rulers and the second class to princesses and ladies of high rank, and those deserving of special recognition or signs of conspicuous appreciation by the Shah.
-In 1967, during the reign of Mohammad Reza Shah, the statues of the order changed, their changes included the name to the Order of Aryamehr, the insignia and the eligibility of receiving the order.
+In 1967, during the reign of Mohammad Reza Shah, the statutes governing the order were revised.
+The changes included renaming it the Order of Aryamehr, redesigning its insignia, and revising the eligibility criteria for receiving the order.

 First Class insignia

 The insignia of the first class consists of a breast star, sash, and sash badge.
 The badge is a round disk in platinum, bearing a full-face image of a female sun (aftab), fully enameled in natural colours and surrounded by a narrow raised band of platinum.
 The platinum band garlanded by a wide circlet completely encrusted in eighteen diamonds, edged by a further narrow raised band in platinum.
 Around the top half of the platinum band, a sunburst arranged in a fan-like design of seventeen separate rays, eight with tips shaped like Gothic arches and nine swallows tails, all completely encrusted in diamonds.
 Attached to the uppermost ray of the sunburst, a tie-ring encrusted in brilliants.

 The breast star of the first class is very similar to the badge, but larger, and consists of a sunburst with thirty-two separate rays, all encrusted in diamonds and completely surrounding the central disk with its wide platinum band and circlet of diamonds.

 Recipients of the first class wore the badge suspended from a grand cordon of pink moiré, edged with narrow border stripes of green, pink, and green.
 The sash draped over the left shoulder and across the breast, with the badge resting below the right hip.